 Unoaked cinsault grown organically with maturing vines on red sandstone.
 Zero added sulphur and a tricky wild yeast fermentation keep the wine pure and true to it's terrior.
 Black tea and violet floral smells run through tart cherry and red currant fruit which peps up whats a pretty relaxing wine.

-A pink 100% Gaglioppo achieved through saignee, this rosato has bright red fruit notes, a milder citrus side, and a saline minerality that makes it great for savouring on its own and versatile in its pairing potential.
+A pink 100% Gaglioppo achieved through saignée, this rosato has bright red fruit notes, a milder citrus side, and a saline minerality that makes it great for savouring on its own and versatile for pairing.

 Indulge in the rich flavours of Settecani Grasparossa Di Castelvetro Lambrusco, a sparkling secco red hailing from the picturesque Emilia Romagna wine region in Italy.
 Produced by Cantina Settecani, this exceptional wine presents a deep, dark crimson hue in the glass, offering delightful notes of ripe strawberry, pink florals, and savory herbs on a refreshing frothy mousse.
 Crafted from 100% Lambrusco Grasparossa, this organic gem boasts an alcohol volume of 10.5% and a perfect balance of acidity and residual sugar.